SynapseMedia/nucleus/README.md

 ]
 ```

-It will result in a directory structure after having downloaded the assets and ingested them into IPFS.
+**Note:** It will result in a directory structure after having downloaded the assets and ingested them into IPFS.
 As you can see
 the `index` is used to define the name of the resulting path in the IPFS directory

 ```